Skip to main content

 What is a base license?

 A base license is required for everyone who hunts in Michigan.
-The base license provides funding for habitat and conservation work on both public and private land and supports the work of conservation officers and field staff to ensure safe, legal hunting practices are followed.
-The base license is not a kill tag and is required for hunting small game.
+A base license provides funding for habitat and conservation work on both public and private land and supports the work of conservation officers and field staff to ensure safe, legal hunting and trapping practices are followed.
+A base license is not a kill tag and is valid for hunting small game.
 Additional licenses are required to hunt and trap other species.
-Hunters are always encouraged to carry their base license when hunting.
+Hunters are always encouraged to carry their base licenses when hunting.

 I plan to purchase a nonresident small game three-day or seven-day license.
 Do I need a base license?